-- 1. All school faculty and staff, including contracted personnel and designated school volunteers will receive at least 2 hours of training in the risk factors, protective factors, warning signs, response procedures, referrals, post-intervention, and resources available within the school and community.
-Training will take place before the beginning of each academic year and on an as-needed basis for new faculty, staff, contracted personnel and - designated school volunteers.
-Training may take place in-person or self-training with materials approved by the director in accordance with NH 193-J:2, 193-J:2, and school policy. - 2.
-Program will be provided to the students as to the importance of safe and healthy choices, coping strategies, recognizing risk factors and warning signs of mental disorders and suicide in oneself and others, and providing help-seeking strategies for oneself and others, including how to engage school resources and refer friends for help. - 3.
+All school faculty and staff, including contracted personnel and designated school volunteers will receive at least 2 hours of training in the risk factors, protective factors, warning signs, response procedures, referrals, post-intervention, and resources available within the school and community.
+Training will take place before the beginning of each academic year and on an as-needed basis for new faculty, staff, contracted personnel and designated school volunteers.
+Training may take place in-person or self-training with materials approved by the director in accordance with NH 193-J:2, 193-J:2, and school policy.

+- 1. Program will be provided to the students as to the importance of safe and healthy choices, coping strategies, recognizing risk factors and warning signs of mental disorders and suicide in oneself and others, and providing help-seeking strategies for oneself and others, including how to engage school resources and refer friends for help. - 2.
 The following information will be made available to students, parents, faculty, staff, and school volunteers through the Parent/Student Handbook, Faculty/Staff Handbook, and informational materials within the school: - a.
-The director of the School, Mr. John Tuttle, and/or the Guidance Counselor, Mrs. Melissa Minery, serve as the point of contact when a student is believed to be at an elevated risk for suicide. - b.
-We will work with our families in the process of making referrals, crisis intervention, and other related information both within the school and community. - 4.
-The school will promote cooperative efforts with school districts, chartered public schools, and community prevention program personnel so as to connect the school community with resources to support the school's suicide prevention efforts. - 5.
-All Spark ID badges have the National Suicide Prevention Hotline number on the back.
+The director of the School, Mr. John Tuttle, serves as the point of contact when a student is believed to be at an elevated risk for suicide. - b.
+We will work with our families in the process of making referrals, crisis intervention, and other related information both within the school and community. - 3.
+The school will promote cooperative efforts with school districts, chartered public schools, and community prevention program personnel so as to connect the school community with resources to support the school's suicide prevention efforts.